-We are not sure what the reviewer is suggesting.
-The backwards-predictive probabilities, p(predecessor|successor), by their nature imply base-rate sensitivity.
-For example, if a future state is preceded by two states, their probability of preceding the future state is what a backward-predictive representation encodes.
-These probabilities are what we mean by base rates.
+The backward-subtracted predecessor representation, as used in Jeong et al. (2022; called Predecessor Representation Contingency or PRC), which subtracts predecessor base rates from a PR, would result in the present study in negative probabilities, which are difficult to interpret.
+If instead one divided by base-rates, one would get the SR, which we test.
+Ultimately, if an agent puts in the extra cost of learning base rates of starting states and PR to compute a PRC, such extra learning should provide a benefit over not learning other strategies that do not require such learning.
+However, in the present tasks, it is actually optimal to use SR (even if it is less efficient to do so).

 2. Not sure if Fig 4 exclusively requires backward learning.
 Because the task forces agents to choose one of two options, when the outcome has really low probability (high divergence condition), it is reasonable to choose high baseline probability characteristic.
 But it doesn’t necessarily mean that they use the backward-predictive representation.

-We agree that results are consistent with, but need not, use a backward predictive representation.
+To address this concern, we ran an independent follow-up study to experiment 4, in which we used low-outcome states from Study 4, and starting states with

 3. Fig 1B & C calculations could benefit from more explanation – wasn’t super clear until I read through the supplementary note about the dot product between reward value and predictive representations.
 This description seemed a bit unclear in the figure legend since the summing operation of a dot product is not explicitly stated in the legend.